Irreversible entropy production, from quantum to classical: Experimental assessment of quantum entropy production

 In cavity optomechanics, the position of a mechanical oscillator accommodated in an externally driven cavity is displaced by an amount directly proportional to the number of photons in the field of the cavity itself [cf. Fig.~\ref{setup}(a)].
 This brings the state of the mechanical system to an out-of-equilibrium steady state, resulting from the competition between the coupling of the cavity field to the zero-temperature electromagnetic environment, and the equilibrium phononic reservoir that affects the mechanical system~\cite{Aspelmeyer}.

 The second experimental platform that has been studied in this context comprises a Bose-Einstein condensate (BEC) loaded into a high-finesse optical cavity and illuminated by a transverse laser field [cf. Fig~\ref{setup}(b)].
 The off-resonant photon scattering from the laser field into an initially empty cavity field mode couples the zero-momentum mode of the BEC to an excited momentum mode.
 The process mediates effective and tunable-in-strength (via the transverse laser beam) long-range atom-atom interactions~\cite{Mottl}.
-Such interaction can be brought to competition with the kinetic energy of the atoms, resulting in a structural phase transition~\cite{ZurichNew} akin to a Dicke phase transition~\cite{Baumann}.
+Such interaction can be brought to competition with the kinetic energy of the atoms, resulting in a structural phase transition~\cite{ZurichNew} akin to a Dicke phase transition~\cite{Baumann2010}.
 The cavity light field leaking through the mirrors with a heterodyne detection setup.
 The spectral analysis of this signal is used to infer the diverging amount of atomic density fluctuations accompanying the structural phase transition~\cite{ZurichNew}.

 In both cases, the effective interaction between the fluctuations of the filed operators of the matter-like subsystems and their optical counterpart can be shown to be that of two harmonic oscillators coupled via the Hamiltonian [cf. Fig.~\ref{setup} {\bf (c)}]